 This profound change of mind then releases the miracle drive.
-This phrase comes from an Urtext passage I quoted earlier: “This [tension] can be truly abated only by releasing the miracle-drive.”
+This phrase comes from a passage I quoted earlier: “This [tension] can be truly abated only by releasing the miracle drive, which has been blocked.”
 Imagine that!
 Imagine that we actually have a miracle drive, an overpowering natural impulse to give miracles to others.
 Imagine that this drive is our true natural desire.
-This drive has been obscured by a “dense cover over miracle impulses, making it hard for them to reach your own awareness” (T-1.VII.1:1).
+This drive has been obscured by a “dense cover over miracle impulses, making it hard for them to reach consciousness” (T‑1.43.5:2).
 Most of the time, therefore, we don’t even suspect the miracle drive is there.

 However, once we finally allow this drive to reach consciousness and recognize it as our true will, it becomes the driving force behind our behavior.
 Now, a broad river from the depths of our minds starts flowing into consciousness.
 No longer is it dammed up and allowed to reach consciousness only as a polluted stream.
 Now the dam is removed, so that the river flows freely into our awareness and out through our behavior, determining everything we say and do.
 This has several implications for our behavior.

-Second, it means that our behavior will naturally shine with an unearthly holiness: “His [Christ’s] purpose folds the body in His light, and fills it with the holiness that shines from Him.
-And nothing that the body says or does but makes Him manifest” (T-25.In.3:4-5).
+Second, it means that our behavior will naturally shine with an unearthly holiness: “His [Christ’s] purpose folds the body in His light and fills it with the holiness that shines from Him.
+And nothing that the body says or does but makes Him manifest” (T‑25.I.3:4‑5).

 Fourth, it means our behavior will be: